keithscubemate/ajone239.github.io/_drafts/2025-07-01-frozen-grapes.md

 -->
 One summer day, she took my then stepbrother and me to said sandwich shop.
 She ordered her sandwich last.
-Once it was assembled, she asked for "oil and vinegar... extra oil" as her sauce for her sandwich.
+Once it was assembled, she asked for "oil and vinegar... extra oil" as her dressing for her sandwich.
 After the sandwich maker had fully dressed her sub, she said, "Could you put more oil on the sandwich?"
 He obliged.
 She asked for more.